 For those whose goal it is to be elected partner, the reality is that only a very small percentage of associates makes it.
 At most of America's largest law firms, less than 10 percent of the associates who start their careers with a firm is elected partner at that same firm.
 At many firms, the success rate is far lower.

 Associates fall off the road to partnership at different stages and for different reasons.
 Many are informed along the way that they don't have what the firm thinks it takes.
 Others are given strong hints at the same message.
-Either way, many associates live and work in fear of being weeded out.
+Either way, many associates live and work in fear of being weeded out, or being fired from their law firm.

-Then there are those associates who decide that they are going to leave on their own terms.
+Then there are those associates who decide that they are going to leave on their own terms rather than waiting to be fired from the law firm.
 With such high attrition rates at law firms, these associates often feel a bit relieved and maybe a bit smug when they are the ones who get to have the last word on their tenures.
 How they handle this is quite a bit different from how things are handled when the firm makes the decision to terminate the relationship.

-When you are fired, the firm will tell you what is going to happen and what you are going to do next.
+When you are fired from your law firm, the firm will tell you what is going to happen and what you are going to do next.
 When you are the one making the decision to leave, however, the protocol is less clear, and you may not know how to manage your own departure from the firm.

 Some lawyers who decide to leave take the attitude that the firm wouldn't care about me if I wasn't performing to their standard, so why should I care about it?
 Associates in this position can also sometimes feel a bit vengeful because the firm has let go colleagues, some of whom may have been friends.
 Resigning might also feel a bit like getting at the firm before it gets to you.